ProactiveProgrammers/intersection-algorithms-solution/writing/reflection.md

 Note: Do not run the program with the `--display` option when conducting experiments!

+Note: Document and justify your choice for the `number` and `maximum` variables.

 #### Two outputs from running the `ListSingle` algorithm with different inputs

 ```